 Meet the Supervisor(s)

-- Dr Emma Norris is a Lecturer in Public Health, within the Department of Health Sciences and Co-Chair of the Health Behaviour Change Research Group
+- Dr Emma Norris is a Senior Lecturer in Public Health, within the Department of Health Sciences and Co-Chair of the Health Behaviour Change Research Group

 : synthesising published literature on behaviour change using machine learning and Artificial Intelligence.
 Dr Norris' PhD tested Virtual Field Trips as physically active lesson interventions for primary-school children.